pulp-platform/quantlab/README.md

 (quantlab) $
 ```
 so that the tool will fetch your data from the SSD drive and write logs to the HDD drive.
+Note that you must specify absolute (not relative) paths.
 Running the `storage.sh` script creates *mock-up QuantLab homes* under both folders:
 ```
 (quantlab) $ bash configure/storage.sh